 The Javascript code will now try to connect to the ROM bootloader.
 It may timeout for a bit until it succeeds.
-On success, you will see that it is Connected and will print out a unique MAC address identifying the board.
+On success, you will see that it is Connected and will print out a unique MAC address identifying the board along with other information that was detected.